-Eduardo Gamarra, Ph.D., is Professor in the Department of Politics and International Relations in the Steven J. Green School of International and Public Affairs at Florida International University.
+Eduardo Gamarra, Ph.D., is Professor in the Department of Politics and International Relations at Florida International University.

 Dr. Gamarra holds a Ph.D. in political science from the University of Pittsburgh.
 His areas of expertise include Latin American politics, democratization, and neo-populism.
 Between 1994 and 2007, he served as director of Florida International University's Latin American and Caribbean Center.
 At LACC he also cofounded and edited Hemisphere, a magazine on Latin American and Caribbean affairs.
-In 2004 he cofounded Newlink Political, a consulting firm dedicated to electoral and public policy campaigns throughout Latin America.
-In 2006 he also cofounded Newlink Research, a public opinion and market research firm that in partnership with the Centro Nacional de Consultoría based in Bogotá, Colombia, conducts the Iberoamerican Governability Barometer, a major survey of Latin America, the Caribbean, and the Iberian Peninsula.
-The Newlink Group of companies is currently involved in a variety of public policy and electoral efforts in countries ranging from Argentina, Bolivia, Colombia, Dominican Republic, Guatemala, Mexico, and the United States.
+In February 2016 he was appointed founding director of the Latino Public Opinion Forum at the Steven J. Green School of International and Public Affairs.

 Office: Modesto A. Maidique Campus, SIPA 409